razerofficial/UE4ChromaSDK/README.md

 # ChromaSDKPlugin - Unreal Engine 4 (UE4) Blueprint library to control lighting for (Razer Chroma)

+---

+**Note: UE4ChromaSDK is the older plugin and you probably want [UE4ChromaSDKRT](https://github.com/RazerOfficial/UE4ChromaSDKRT) instead.**

+---

 **Table of Contents**

 * [See Also](#see-also)